 Desert Locust reporting

 Affected countries are kindly reminded to make sure that results are sent to FAO HQ within 48 hours of the end of the survey or control operations, even if no locusts were found.
-Country reports should arrive at FAO on the 28th day of the month if the information is to be included in the FAO bulletin for the current month; otherwise, it will not appear until the next Bulletin.
-Please send all reports by email (email@example.com) or facsimile (+39 06 570 55271).
+Country reports should arrive at FAO by the last day of the month if the information is to be included in the FAO bulletin for the current month; otherwise, it will not appear until the next Bulletin.
+Please send all reports by email (firstname.lastname@example.org) or facsimile (+39 06 570 55271).
 Do not send reports to individual staff members at FAO HQ.